crmckenzie/apprenticeship/markdown/onboarding-packet.md

 There is no expectation for other apprentices to contribute to your project, but everyone should have access and input is welcome.

-A team that has a designer apprentice and a developer apprentice has worked very well for both designer and developer in the past.
-Don't be afraid to ask if someone wants to work with you!

-## Investment Days

-You should use investment days to work on open-source projects, or internal thoughtbot projects.
-For a list of ideas, you should look at the **Apprentice.io Projects** Trello board (https://trello.com).
-As always, if you don't see it there, ask your mentor for help.

 ## Feedback

 It's not easy, but you should get comfortable asking for and receiving feedback.